BDF-manual-maintenance/BDF-manual-en/source/module/expandmo.rst

-Different Base Group Expansion Tracks - EXPANDMO Module
+Different Basis Set Expansion Tracks - EXPANDMO Module
 ============================================================
-The EXPANDMO module is used to extend the MO of a small basis group calculation to a large basis group MO.
+The EXPANDMO module is used to extend the MO of a small basis group calculation to a large basis set MO.
 The extended MO can be used for the initial guesses of the SCF and also for some Dual Basis calculations.
 In addition, EXPANDMO can automatically construct the active space and initial guess orbits for MCSCF calculations using the atomic valence active space.

 :guilabel:`Overlap` parameter type: Bool type
 ------------------------------------------------